 Method Description 1 Follow steps 1 and 2 in the Save Diagram Elements as a Pattern in a New Artifact table, then set the 'Save Using' field to 'Existing Artifact'.
 Click on the 'Name' field and on the name of the Pattern to update.
 The 'Save To' field grays out, as it uses the Package address of the existing Artifact.
-Click on the OK button; the Artifact is 2 Open the diagram containing the elements to make up the Pattern.
+Click on the OK button; the Artifact is updated with the new Pattern of elements.
+2 Open the diagram containing the elements to make up the Pattern.
 In the Browser window, click on the DiagramPattern Artifact to update with a new Pattern.
 In the diagram, select the required elements, then right-click and select the 'Save Selected Elements as Pattern' option.